Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Experiments

-\textbf{FMNIST.} We run FedAvg with SGD to train a global model in an FL system with $50$ clients, where $10\%$ of clients are selected to participate in each round of training.
+\textbf{FMNIST.} We run FedAvg with \textbf{SGD} to train a global model which has CNN architecture in an FL system with $50$ clients, where $10\%$ of clients are selected to participate in each round of training.
 The data partitions are generated using one of $3$ sets of the concentration parameter $\alpha$ values: (1) $\{0.001,0.002,0.005, 0.01,0.5\}$; (2) $\{0.001,0.002,0.005, 0.01,0.2\}$; (3) $\{0.001\}$.
 These are used to generate clients' data so as to emulate the following scenarios: (1) $80\%$ of clients have severely imbalanced data while the remaining $20\%$ have balanced data; (2) $80\%$ clients have severely imbalanced data while the remaining $20\%$ have mildly imbalanced data; (3) all clients have severely imbalanced data.
 Note that $\mathcal{H}_{\mathbf{M}}$ monotonically decreases as we go through settings (1) to (3).
-For a fair comparison, pow-d and DivFL are deployed with their ideal settings where the server requires clients to precompute in each round a metric that is then used for client selection.
-Figure \ref{FMNIST_accuracy} shows that HiCS-FL outperforms other methods across different settings, exhibiting the fastest convergence rates and the least amount of variance.
+For a fair comparison, pow-d and DivFL are deployed with their ideal settings where the server requires all clients to precompute in each round a metric that is then used for client selection.
+Figure \ref{FMNIST_CIFAR10_accuracy} shows that HiCS-FL outperforms other methods across different settings, exhibiting the fastest convergence rates and the least amount of variance.
 Particularly significant is the acceleration of convergence in setting (1) where $20\%$ of the participating clients have balanced data.
-Figure \ref{std}(a) shows that when all clients have severely imbalanced data, HiCS-FL performs similarly to \cite{clustered} (as expected, see Section \ref{sampling}), helping achieve significant reduction of training variations as evident by a smooth loss trajectory. \\
+Figure \ref{loss} shows that HiCS-FL is helping achieve significant reduction of training variations (as expected, see Section \ref{convergence}) as evident by a smooth loss trajectory.